-Susie Hawkins earned an M.A. in Christian Leadership and Theology at Criswell College and is the author of From One Ministry Wife to Another: Conversations about Ministry Connections (Moody, 2009).
-Previously, she served as the Director of the Women’s Ministry at Prestonwood Baptist Church in Plano, TX.
-Susie and her husband O.S. have 2 daughters and 6 grandchildren, keeping her life full of craziness and joy.
+Susie Hawkins earned an MA in Christian Leadership and Theology at Criswell College and is the author of From One Ministry Wife to Another: Conversations about Ministry Connections (Moody, 2009).
+Previously, she served as the Director of Women’s Ministry at Prestonwood Baptist Church in Plano, Texas.

 Cheri is engaged in training the Life with God Leaders for Grafted Life Ministries.
 She is excited and grateful that her current role allows her to invest in the lives of church leaders.

 In 2003, the Lord led Cheri to step away from her first career as a Certified Public Accountant and enter seminary.
 She completed a Master of Arts in Theology at Fuller Theological Seminary in 2008, there discovering the art of listening to the Lord and to others through prayer.
 She received additional training after Fuller, including becoming a Recommended Facilitator for Listen To My Life and completing spiritual direction training from Selah, a ministry of Leadership Transformations near Boston, MA.

 Cheri lives with her husband Dave in Highland Village, TX.
 They have entered the “empty nest” stage and enjoy every opportunity they have to share life with their son, Matt.